List Decoding Random Euclidean Codes and Infinite Constellations: Haar measure on

 In the case of finite fields, it is known that a \emph{uniformly random} linear code has good list decoding properties.
 It would therefore be a natural choice to study a random lattice drawn uniformly over the set of all lattices of a fixed determinant.
-This has been studied in the literature and has several useful properties, but can be quite complicated to analyze.
+Unfortunately, the space of such lattices is unbounded\footnote{The unboundedness (wrt $L^2 $-distance) of the set of determinant-1 lattices can be seen from the following example.
+The matrix $ _{n\times n} $ generates a determinant-1 lattice for every value of $K\ge0$.
+However, the $ L^2 $-norm of (the vectorization of) the matrix is $\sqrt{\paren{K^{-\frac{1}{n-1}}}^2(n-1)+K^2}\to\infty$ as $K$ approaches infinity.} and hence it does not make sense to talk about uniform distribution on it.

-In the following section, we introduce the Haar distribution over lattices, and survey some of the important results.
+In the following section, we introduce the Haar distribution over lattices, and survey some of the important results pertaining to our discussions.
 For small enough subsets $ \cB $ of $ \bR^n $, we conjecture that the distribution of the number of lattice points (which is a random variable if the lattice is drawn according to the Haar distribution) in $ \cB $ looks like a Poisson distribution.
-Expressions for the first $ o(n) $ moments of the number of points have been derived in the literature, and we use these results to make a conjecture about the first $\cO(n)$ moments.
+Expressions for the first $ o(n) $ moments of the number of lattice points have been derived in the literature.
+Encouraged by these results, we make a conjecture about the first $\cO(n)$ moments.
 We then show that if this conjecture is true, then Haar lattices achieve $ \poly(1/\delta) $ list sizes.